The character sheet for Jade Empire.

 - Little Guy, Big Buddy: It's ambiguous as to how he actually sees Wild Flower, but he does look after her and treats her nicely.

 - Mighty Glacier: Slower than most of your combat companions, but able to sling people around with his horned headbutt.

 - My Master, Right or Wrong: He dislikes the actions taken by a Closed Fist Spirit Monk, but has sworn to serve him/her.
 He changes his mind if you side with Ya Zhen.

-- Admiring the Abomination: When he sees the cut-open Water Dragon, he is fascinated by it, and openly states that what it represents, the ambition to enslave one's own makers, is admirable.
+- Admiring the Abomination: When he sees the Water Dragon's corpse that's cut open, he is fascinated by it, and openly states that what it represents, the ambition to enslave one's own makers, is admirable.